richardfeeney7/Problem_1/README.md

 Please follow this link to view the finished python code : https://github.com/richardfeeney7/Problem_Sets/blob/master/Problem_9.py

-In this question I have used the with keyword as this will automatically close file once it is finished.
+In this question I have used the WITH keyword as this will automatically close file once it is finished.
 I used f.write to save the lines of code to a separate TXT file that will be used to pull the information and print every second line.

 When displaying the output I set a alias for my TXT file.
 I then created a variable that will increment by one as it loops through a FOR loop.
-The FOR loop is used with an IF statement inside it to check i and if it will be displayed or skipped.
+The FOR loop is used with an IF statement inside it to check i and check will it be displayed or skipped.
 The application was displaying blank lines as output and to stop this from happening I used line.strip(), this will remove all white spaces.

 *Please note that in this question was updated.
 I originally created a text file and wrote to it and this was used to pull every second line fpr the user.
 I have updated this code to implement sys.argv that will allow the user to specify the file from the command line.
-Both examples are in the code file with the sys.argv method doing the work and the other method is commented out*
+I have also implemented the try except method Both examples are in the code file with the sys.argv method doing the work and the other method is commented out*